L8D/whip/README.md

 #### List
 Lists(aka.
 Arrays) are very similar to JavaScript arrays in the case that they are simply dictionaries that only use numbers for their keys.
 They are commonly represented by it's corresponding array notation, instead of just a dict using keys as numbers.

-#### Tuple
-Tuples are very similar to Haskell tuples in the case that they have different variable type depending on the order and type of values it contains.

-`TODO: Add more stuff about Tuples`

 #### String
 Strings are very similar to Haskell strings, in the case that they are simply arrays consisting of only chars.
 They are commonly represented by it's corresponding string notation, instead of an actual array of chars.